 Some grant authors wish to run their projects indefinitely, beyond the two-year (maximum) period for which grants are allotted.
-If you wish to be considered for long term funding, please contact staff in the dean’s office about your plans at gslg [at] mit.edu.
+If you wish to be considered for long term funding, please contact the Grants Administrator and Fellow about your plans at gslg [at] mit.edu.

 Submit your final report using the checklist above.
 Projects approved for long term funding must:

 - Clearly demonstrate their impact

 - Include a plan for stability of leadership

 - Define future budget requirements

 - Identify funding partners who might share the future expenses of this project, or explain why the grants are the only viable funding source